alango/list-merge/specification.md

    - Use Enter to save changes or Escape to cancel editing
    - All items using the edited tag are automatically updated with new name/color
 7. Inline tag management includes autocomplete with fuzzy search and real-time suggestions
+8. **Bidirectional Synchronization**: Tags added to items in either input lists or main list are automatically synchronized to the corresponding item in the other location using shared item IDs

 ### 4.5 Finalizing and Exporting